Vol. 148, No. 7 — March 26, 2014

 Small business lens

-The small business lens does not apply to this proposal, as there are no costs (or only insignificant costs) to small business.
+The small business lens is not applicable as there are no costs to small business.

 Implementation, enforcement and service standards